dailydotdev/docs/docs/for-content-creators/content-guidelines.md

 Learn [how to submit a new source request](/for-content-creators/suggest-new-source.md).
 :::

-### What we are looking for?
+### What are we looking for?

-✅ Relevant and fresh content for developers.
+✅ Relevant, fresh and up-to-date content for developers.

-✅ Sources that are generating exciting and professional content.
+✅ Sources that are generating novel, professional and well-written content.

+✅ Sources that adhere to ethical publishing and blogging practices.

 ✅ Sources that publish new content regularly.